andrewplummer/Sugar/CAUTION.md

 =======

 - Level: Major
-  - `Array#find` now works according to the ES6 spec.
-This means that it will no longer take a `fromIndex` or `loop` arguments.
-Instead, the second argument is the context in which the function matcher will be run.
-If you need the previous functionality, use `Array#findFrom` and `Array#findIndexFrom` instead.

-- Level: Major
   - `pad`, `padLeft`, and `padRight` now pad to the exact character.
 This means that `padLeft(20)` will produce a string exactly 20 characters long, instead of adding 20 characters worth of padding to the left side of the string as before.
 You can use `String#repeat` for the same effect as the old functionality.

 - Level: Major